jasti/amp-ads-testing/README.md

 ###Gotchas

+Always check the console for error indication if something is not working

 * Beware of Doubeclick specific chrome extensions, they seem to mess with Doubleclick specific tags.
 Instead, use the latest chromium build where you don't have 3rd party extensions installed.

 * If you are trafficking a 3rd party AdX tag, make sure the AdX account is linked in DFP, else the 3rd party tag will not return an ad.

 * Ads don't seem to be working every single time.
 Especially AdX ones, it could simply be that no buyer is bidding, but sometimes you'll need to try a bunch of times before getting the ads to show up.

+* If requesting 3rd party tags in DFP, make sure all resources being served by the 3rd party tag are over HTTPS.
+AMP only works with secure content.